Rules of the Poznań Doctoral School of Institutes of the Polish Academy of Science

 - failure to perform obligations arising from the pledge or from these rules;

-- failure to perform obligations arising from the study programme, in particular those described in § 6.8, 6.9 and 6.10;
+- failure to perform obligations arising from the study programme,

 - unsatisfactory progress in carrying out the individual research plan;